hnb-rabear/excel-to-unity/README.md

 ![excel-2-unity-tab-3](https://github.com/nbhung100914/excel-to-unity/assets/9100041/a0268340-6198-4e38-bc97-c04f900ef2eb)

-- **JSON Data Output:** The data table will be converted to JSON data and saved at this address.
+- **Json Data Output:** The data table will be converted to JSON Data and saved at this address.
 - **Constants Output:** IDs, Constants, Localization Component, and Localization API will be saved at this address.
 - **Localization Output:** Localization Data will be saved at this address.
 This address should be in the _Resources_ folder.
 - **Namespace:** Declare the namespace for the C# files that the tool exports.